-We scoured the internet to find the very best resources to build Korean vocabulary.
-Plus some guidance on using vocabulary lists in general.
+We scoured the internet to find the very best resources to build Korean vocabulary, and here they are, as well as some guidance on using vocabulary lists in general.

 There are lots of ways of attacking language learning, from building listening skills, speaking more, understanding grammar, and just piling on vocabulary.